 Continuing its ascent up the mountains look out for the Lago Blanco (white lake) just after the train passes through the station at Ospizio Bernina the highest point of the route!

 Admire the beautiful Alpine scenery.
-There were many cyclists and hikers at the various stops enjoying the warm summer sunshine.
+When we passed through there were many cyclists and hikers at the various stops enjoying the warm summer sunshine.

-The train passes near to the popular Swiss resort of St Moritz.
+The Bernina Express train passes near to the popular Swiss resort of St Moritz.
 In winter the views of the mountains covered in snow is truly breathtaking.

 The Bernina Pass